flopana77/klipper/docs/Config_Reference.md

 #   'Standard' corresponds to a simple vertical lift movement.
 'Helix'
 #   combines the vertical lift movement with a circular movement of
 #   the nozzle.
 This increases the effective move length during nozzle
-#   lifting and therefore thinner strings that break faster.
-It may
+#   lifting and therefore produces thinner strings that break faster.
+It
-#   therefore be beneficial for oozy filaments and is the standard
+#   may therefore be beneficial for oozy filaments and is the standard
 #   setting in BambuStudio.
 'Ramp' does not immediately cause the
 #   nozzle to lift vertically upon retraction but instead adds the
 #   corresponding vertical movement component to the travel move